hernandoabella/js-apps/README.md

 # JS-APPS

-**Collection of applications for practicing JavaScript code.**

-Welcome to this collection of JavaScript applications!
-If you're looking to improve your programming skills, you're in the right place.
-Learning JavaScript can be a challenge, but these applications will provide you with the opportunity to apply what you've learned and enhance your skills as you progress.
-Whether you're a beginner or an experienced programmer, these applications will help you develop your skills and prepare for future projects.
-Let's get started!

-## What can you expect to find here? 💡

-In this collection, you'll find a wide variety of JavaScript applications classified into 5 difficulty levels: Very Easy, Easy, Intermediate, Difficult, and Very Difficult.
-Each application has been carefully designed to help you improve different aspects of JavaScript programming.
-From simple applications to help you grasp the basics to more complex applications that will challenge your skills, this collection will help you refine your programming skills and advance in your career.
-Explore and have fun!

-## Why use this collection of applications? 🤔

-There are many reasons why this collection of JavaScript applications can be useful to you:

-- **Structured practice:** The applications are designed to help you practice your programming skills progressively and in a structured manner.

-- **Skill improvement:** The applications will help you enhance your JavaScript skills and programming skills in general.

-- **Exploration of areas:** The applications will allow you to explore different areas of JavaScript programming, helping you discover new areas of interest.

-- **Problem-solving:** The applications provide you with the opportunity to solve real problems through programming, which can be very rewarding.

-- **Challenges for all levels:** The applications are classified into different difficulty levels, meaning you can tackle challenges that match your current skill level.

-## Getting Started 😎

-The applications on the list will help you practice JavaScript code to gain the necessary skills for building any kind of **JavaScript**-related project.
+**Enhance your JavaScript skills with our collection of apps!**

+Explore a variety of JavaScript applications across five difficulty levels.
+Practice and progress from beginner to expert, refining your programming abilities.
+Enjoy structured practice, skill improvement, and problem-solving opportunities tailored to your skill level.

+Get started and prepare for your next JavaScript project! 💻🚀

 ## Difficulty Levels ⚔️

-The applications are divided into 5 difficulty levels:

-- **Entry Level:** This level is ideal for those who are just starting in app development.
-Here, you'll find applications that help you understand the basics of JavaScript programming.
+1.  **Entry Level:** For beginners, covers JavaScript basics.

-- **Junior:** This level is suitable for developers with some prior programming experience.
-Here, you'll find applications to improve your skills and delve deeper into the basics.
+2.  **Junior:** Enhance skills with some prior programming experience.

-- **Mid:** This level is for developers at an intermediate stage of learning and experience.
-Here, you'll find applications to refine your skills and learn new concepts.
+3.  **Mid:** Intermediate stage, refining skills and learning new concepts.

-- **Senior:** This level is for experienced developers seeking a challenge.
-Here, you'll find applications that will challenge you and help improve your problem-solving skills.
+4.  **Senior:** Experienced developers seeking a challenge.

-- **Expert:** This level is for expert developers looking for an even greater challenge.
-Here, you'll find applications that will push your advanced programming skills.

-Each application in our collection is categorized based on the difficulty level it represents.
-Start with the level that best suits your skills and challenge your JavaScript programming abilities!
+5.  **Expert:** For advanced programmers looking for a greater challenge.

+Choose your level and boost your JavaScript skills! 🚀

 ## Applications 📱